-A graduate school personal statement is an essay often required as part of an application to a graduate school program.
-It explains why the individual is suited for that program.
+A graduate school personal statement is an essay that an application to a graduate school program often requires.
+It explains why that program suits the individual who's applying.
 Some schools provide a specific prompt for their required personal statement.
 Other schools have open-ended essays, which means the student can choose one or a few aspects of their life or personality on which to focus.

 A personal statement is important because it portrays your personal qualities and characteristics.
 Graduate programs look for interesting people who can contribute to the discussions and environment of a school in addition to having academic skills.
-Writing about something specific to you in your personal essay that has not been touched upon elsewhere in your application will show the unique ways you can contribute as an individual.
-However, it is also important that the anecdotes you choose to highlight reflect why you want to study in this program.
+Writing about something specific to you in your personal essay can show the unique ways you can contribute as an individual.
+It's also important that the anecdotes you choose to highlight reflect why you want to study in your desired program.

-As it is the most unique aspect of your application, it is important to set aside dedicated time to write your personal statement.
-Here are some tips that can help your personal statement rise above the competition:
+As it's the most unique aspect of your application, it's important to set aside dedicated time to write your personal statement.
+Here are six tips that can help your personal statement memorable:

 Find out whether the university has a specific format for a personal essay.
-Some schools provide a prompt applicants must use, such as “Write about an accomplishment of which you are particularly proud.”
-Some schools will also have word limits and formatting guidelines.
+Some schools provide a prompt that candidates can use, such as “Write about an accomplishment of which you're particularly proud.”
+Some schools may also have word limits and formatting guidelines.
 Use the requirements to decide your approach for your statement.

-If the university does not have a prompt, choose a topic that is special to you.
-Many other students may have the same test scores or academic skills as you, so the personal statement is your opportunity to distinguish yourself.
-If you have an unusual hobby, a moving experience or a strong emotional connection to someone that can be illustrated by anecdotes, opt to write about one of those.
+If the university doesn't have a prompt, choose a topic that's special to you.
+Other students may have the same test scores or academic skills as you, so the personal statement is your opportunity to distinguish yourself.
+If you have an unusual hobby, a moving experience or a strong emotional connection to someone that anecdotes can illustrate, opt to write about one of those.

 Write about experiences related to the program of study.
-An emotional trip tracing your ancestry in Ireland may have been personally meaningful, but it might not be relevant to the computer science program for which you are applying.
-However, a recent trip to Japan may have prompted you to reflect on efficient train models, which may be a good topic for a graduate degree in transportation engineering.
+An emotional trip tracing your ancestry in Ireland may have been personally meaningful, but it might not be relevant to the computer science program for which you're applying.
+A recent trip to Japan may have prompted you to reflect on efficient train models, which may be an effective topic for a graduate degree in transportation engineering.

 Be clear about why you want to attend that specific institution.
-Research the programs, professors and research opportunities offered by that school, and show what you are particularly interested in and why your experience and personality makes you a good fit for the program.
-You can also use this as an opportunity to address unexplained issues, such as a gap in education.
+Research the programs, professors and research opportunities that the school offers.
+Show what you're particularly interested in and why your experience and personality make you a good fit for the program.

-While you want to project your personality in your personal statement, you also need to respect the formality of the situation and the institution.
+While you want to project your personality in your personal statement, you can also respect the formality of the situation and the institution.
 Use a professional and respectful tone throughout your essay.
 Your tone can reflect the professionalism that you prioritize for yourself as a student.

-Once you have written your essay, carefully check it for relevance, tone, grammar, punctuation and spelling.
+Once you've written your essay, carefully check it for relevance, tone, grammar, punctuation and spelling.
 Ask a trusted friend or professor to read over it and give you suggestions.
 Unless you have a specific word count, target a shorter rather than a longer essay.
-Two double-spaced pages is an adequate length.
+Two double-spaced pages are an adequate length.